Reno - Transportation and Shipping

 561 Keystone Avenue – 775-322-5105 – (Keystone Ave.)

 Open Mon-Fri 7:30am-6pm, Sat 9am-4pm, Sun 10am-3pm.
 Open special hours during Burning Man.
 If you’ve ever wanted to have some of your stuff shipped to Reno and stored there at no extra charge and just waiting for you to pick up on your way to the playa, this is THE place.
 VERY nice and accommodative owner and crew that really knows how to take care of people.
-Contact the store to make arrangements for shipping/storing details.
+Contact the store to make arrangements for shipping/storing details. but they will store items only for 2 weeks.
 Did we say how totally cool these people are!

 59 Damonte Ranch Parkway, Suite #B – 775-852-3777 – (Damonte Ranch)